anh-nguyen-98/chinese-postman-problem/README.md

-# Chinese Postman Problem
+# Chinese Postman Problem (aka.
+Eulerian tour finding)

-Another name: Eulerian tour finding

-Chinese Postman Problem is the visualization of the shortest route to cover all edges in a graph.
+Chinese Postman Problem is a project that visualizes the shortest route to cover all edges in a graph.

 Here is the original problem statement :